-- HE 3.2.1 The County will protect the quality and stability of residential neighborhoods through the enforcement of local regulations relating to the proper use and development of properties throughout the community. - HE 3.2.2 The County will promote efficient public outreach programs to enhance the rehabilitation of substandard housing. - HE 3.2.3 The County will support mechanisms to prevent the loss of housing by demolition, conversion to other uses, long-term vacancy, and support programs that return vacant housing to residential use. - HE 3.2.4 The County will assist lower income households displaced as a result of condemnation, demolition or vacation of units due to Building, Health and Safety Code violations. - HE 3.2.5 The County will maintain and preserve existing stock of ELI units. - HE 3.3.1 The County will require high quality design in residential projects, including through use of objective design review standards for multifamily residential projects.
+- HE 3.1.2 The County will provide funding for programs that support the rehabilitation and preservation of substandard homes in need of rehabilitation owned and occupied by lower income households. - HE 3.1.3 The County will assist older adults to stay in their homes by providing financial assistance for repairs and modifications. - HE 3.2.1 The County will protect the quality and stability of residential neighborhoods through the enforcement of local regulations relating to the proper use and development of properties throughout the community. - HE 3.2.2 The County will promote efficient public outreach programs to enhance the rehabilitation of substandard housing. - HE 3.2.3 The County will support mechanisms to prevent the loss of housing by demolition, conversion to other uses, long-term vacancy, and support programs that return vacant housing to residential use. - HE 3.2.4 The County will assist lower income households displaced as a result of condemnation, demolition or vacation of units due to Building, Health and Safety Code violations. - HE 3.2.5 The County will maintain and preserve existing stock of ELI units. - HE 3.3.1 The County will require high quality design in residential projects, including through use of objective design review standards for multifamily residential projects.